-This is an update to our 15 May 2017 email regarding WannaCry ransomware, also known as WannaCry, Wry, WanaCrypt0r, Wannacrypt, Wanna Decryptor, etc.
+This is an update to our 15 May 2017 alert regarding WannaCry ransomware, also known as WannaCry, Wry, WanaCrypt0r, Wannacrypt, Wanna Decryptor, etc.

 WannaCry ransomware, which holds systems hostage for payment in Bitcoin between $300 and $600, has now affected organizations in more than 100 countries around the world.
 While the malware spread was greatly slowed due to the activation of a “kill switch” by a security researcher, new WannaCry variants have appeared, some with “kill switches” and some without.

 Because of its loading method, which makes it invulnerable to antivirus software scans, and its ability to spread laterally on a network, WannaCry is particularly dangerous.
-For more details on the technical indicators for WannaCry, please click here for the FBI Flash.
+For more details on the technical indicators for WannaCry, read the FBI FLASH.

 What Your IT Department Can Do